AlexHarsani/statix-in-agda/README.md

     - `Empty`: this property states that graph fragment is empty
     - `WellFormedness`: this property states that graph is well formed, which means that there are no duplicate values of nodes and edges
     - `Partition`: this property states that two graph fragments are a partition of a larger graph fragment
-    - `_⊔_`: this operator represents the disjoint union of graph fragments

 ### Constraint